Michael Barnett

 Neave Higgins, MSW

-Elder Club Program Manager
+Elder Club Program Facilitator

 Neave holds a Master’s Degree in Social work from Smith School for Social Work and has over two decades of experience working with older adults and their families in mental health settings, home care, and hospice.
 She is very excited to be part of our community, supporting elders and their caregivers.
 In her spare time, she enjoys long walks in these mountains, laughing, and making things with clay.